 PROJECT CONCEPT

 Operating in the space of "games for change" or advocacy, DigitalDiary2014 was designed to prompt reflection on how we perceive the lives and wellbeing of others through their social media posts.
-Through nostalgic cultural references and branching narratives determined by the players’ curiosity and engagement, it seeks to engage an audience familiar with the mid-2010s internet fandom space.
+It is designed primarily to prompt reflection among young adults who were active on content-driven social platforms like Tumblr in the mid-2010s.
+Through nostalgic cultural references and branching narratives determined by the players’ curiosity and engagement, the game asks players to reflect on the way they perceive their friends’ lives and wellbeing online.

 In the first phase of the game, players will explore the blogs of three characters, learning about their interests and cultural backgrounds.
 Once they are finished, they will choose one character that they’d like to interact with, proceeding into an instant messaging conversation.
 The conversations are designed to challenge players’ assumptions based on the static content they encountered previously.